S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_One.md

  that the target server currently uses, make use of the old log file's `group`'s permissions for defining the above command line `wwwgroup` value.

-#### Cause script, once written, to be run in the background via
+#### Cause script, once written, to be run in the background

- (internally called) `disown` command.
+ > Note this uses (internally called) `disown` command.
 This option is the last in above example options that will be written to the script copy.

 ```
 --disown-yn='yes'
 ```

-#### Cause main script to exit after printing set options and without writing
+#### Printing set options & exit without writing scirpt copy

- custom script.
-Remove this option after reviewing that options are set for your needs and the script will be saved and started prior to the main script exiting.
+ > Remove this option after reviewing that options are set for your needs and the script will be saved and started prior to the main script exiting.

 ```
 --help